michalgabor/hass-repo/domoticz/DOCS.md

 # Use
 Makes a Domoticz instance available as a HomeAssistant add-on.
 Domoticz (UI interface) is accessible via HA Ingress Controller.
+In this case Domoticz has deactivated authorization because authorization is applied on HA Ingress Controller.

 # Configuration
 It is possible to set the forwarding of port 8080 (UI interface).